Boating Safety Quiz- National Safe Boating Week- Southern Boating

 Are you a safe boater?

 We all know that what looks like a perfect day for boating can quickly become hazardous if someone ends up in the water.
-That’s why safety advocates across the US and Canada team up each year to promote safe and responsible boating during National Safe Boating Week.
-Their main focus is consistent life jacket wear.
+That’s why safety advocates across the U.S. and Canada team up each year to promote safe and responsible boating during National Safe Boating Week.
+Their main focus is consistent use of life jackets.
+This year, National Safe Boating Week is observed May 20th through 26th.

-This year, National Safe Boating Week is May 20th through 26th.
-We’ve created an unofficial quiz to test you on lifejacket use and other boat safety rules.
+We’ve created an unofficial quiz to test you on life jacket use and other boat safety rules.
 Will you pass the quiz with flying colors or are you just a nautical novice?

 Take our (completely unofficial) safe boating quiz to see if you’re worth your salt!